 Rob Rowe: The Mini-Max includes a Carefree Freedom III 8-foot crank out awning.
 Some customers ask for a rear awing option, Carefree Truck-in’ awn.

-Can you tell us a little bit about how the Mini-Max is constructed?
+Can you tell us a little bit about how the Level Series campers are constructed?

 What is the fabric portion of the pop-up made of?